signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 I had divided the weekend into two parts; Part 1, the trek to Kumaraparvatha and Part 2, the trek to Savandurga.
 My plan *was* flawless.
-The plan was to work from home on Friday and take an overnight bus to Kukkesubramaya and start our trek.
+The plan was to work from home on Friday and take an overnight bus to Kukke-Subramanya and start our trek.
 We finish the trek at Kukke on and take another overnight bus to Bangalore on Sunday morning.
 Then I head off to meet the other group for he Savandurga trek.
 Then finish the Savandurga trek by 1800 hrs and get back home.